Office of Research Integrity

 1. The Principal Investigator conducting research that involves use of a medical device selects "Investigation of medical device, instrument, machine, computer program or other device, FDA approved or non-FDA approved, including HUD" on the Application Checklist SmartForm page in the IRB application submission.

 2. The Principal Investigator will complete the appropriate Device Smartform application pages if the research involves an investigational device provided by a sponsor/investigator sponsor; the Principal Investigator will submit documentation of the IDE number issued by the FDA to the sponsor and a current curriculum vitae.
+The IRB Administrator will confirm that there is an IDE and the IDE number is valid by review of the required FDA correspondence stating the IDE #.

 3. The Principal Investigator will complete the appropriate Device Smartform application pages if the research involves the use of a device approved by the FDA as a 510k device.